housekorea/pfc/README.md

 5. Peristaltic Pump For Solution A
 6. Peristaltic Pump For Solution B
 7. Peristaltic Pump For Water
-8. Peristaltic Pump For PH(-)
+8. Peristaltic Pump For PH(-) (Comming Soon)
-9. Peristaltic Pump For PH(+)
+9. Peristaltic Pump For PH(+) (Comming Soon)
-10. Solenoid Valve for each Peristaltic Pump
+10. Solenoid Valve for each Peristaltic Pump (Considerable)
-11. Chiler Unit
+11. Chiler Unit (Considerable)

-thrid, Computer Vision directory.
+### thrid, Computer Vision directory.

+ I have a great expectation about the role of **"Computer Vision"**, it is give a opportunity on the various ragne from  recognize about the any symptom for disease to measuring crops size,status too.
+In this time i used openCV3 library with python2 programing language.
+You can check my sourcecode relate this image processing for detecting plant and measuring their size using openCV library. at the same time, our openAG forum specific thread discussed for how to making this image processing to important role of our PFC model.
+You can check various and great ideas of usecase "Computer Vision".

-fourth, Arduino Code directory.
+### fourth, Arduino Code directory.

 Any question or suggestion welcomed on my repository.

 <hr>
-**#NerdFarmer**,
+#NerdFarmer,

 > KgwangHee Han(House)